5 The Expedition of Vitus Bering and Alexei Tschirikov

 It was from 1697 on that the religious order of the Society of Jesus established missions in the Baja California peninsula, but conflicts with the native population and the rest of New Spain’s colonial society made their existence difficult.
-Their missions ended in 1767 when the Society was expelled from the territories of the Hispanic Monarchy.
-From then on, the Jesuits were taken over by the Franciscans, who, with friar Junípero Serra as their leader, built a dozen missions at the end of the 18th century.
-Over the decades these missions would number 21 in Baja and Alta California.
-The colonists continuously communicated with New Spain, from where necessary aid and supplies were frequently received, and this made the navigation along the west coast of the American continent well-known and safe.
-It also led to the reconnaissance of the northernmost coasts, as well as an attempt to block the much-feared advance of the Russians and other nations through that territory.
+Their missions ended in 1767 when the Society was expelled from the territories of the Hispanic monarchy.
+From then on, the Jesuits missions were taken over by the Franciscans, who, with friar Junípero Serra as their leader, built a dozen missions in California at the end of the 18th century.
+Over the decades these missions amounted to 21 in Baja and Alta California.

-After long preparations for the expedition, it set out in September 1740 with two ships, the San Pedro and the San Pablo, with the order not to separate from each other, although they soon lost contact due to fog and squalls.
-They sailed southeast to 46 degrees north latitude, in search of the Portuguese Joao da Gama, which was the mythical land of Gama that was believed to exist between Kamchatka and the American continent.
-As they found no sign of the land they were looking for, they headed for the northeast, and both reached the shores of America, but at different heights and without hearing from each other.
+The Spanish ambassador reported that an expedition to the American coasts had been organized from Russia in which the Danish commander Vitus Bering, his assistant, and the Russian captain Alexei Tschirikov, participated along with the French Monsieur de L´Ilse.
+After long preparations for the expedition, it set out in September 1740 with two ships, the Saint Peter and the Saint Paulo, with the order not to separate from each other, although they soon lost sight of each other due to fog and squalls.
+They sailed southeast to 46 degrees north latitude in search of the Portuguese Joao da Gama, which was the mythical land of Gama that was believed to exist between Kamchatka and the American continent.
+As they found no sign of the land they were looking for, they headed for the northeast.
+Both reached the shores of America, but at different latitudes and without any news from each other.

-(…) [and] without having achieved any other advantage along the whole coast than seeing twenty-one leather canoes, each one with a man, with whom he could achieve neither commerce nor communication.
-Mr. de la Croyere, who was in this ship and died in it, said that the people in these canoes were very similar to the inhabitants of Canada, where he had served 17 years in the troops of France.
+(…) without having achieved any other advantage along the whole coast than seeing twenty-one leather canoes, each one with a man, with whom he could achieve neither commerce nor communication.
+Mr. de la Croyere, who was in this ship and died in it, said that the people in these canoes were very similar to the inhabitants of Canada, where he had served 17 years in the troops of France.[4]

 The natives they saw must have been Tlingit, but they were unable to establish any contact with them.
-Without small boats with which to explore the coast in which they were, the western Aleutians, or being able to replenish the supply of fresh water, the expedition had to return to the port of Avastsha, from which it had left on October 23rd, 1741.
+Without small boats with which to explore the coast in which they were, the western Aleutians, or being able to replenish the supply of fresh water, the expedition had to return to the port of Avastsha, from which it had left, on October 23rd, 1741.

 The ambassador from Saint Petersburg also commented that: